Learn something new every day More Info... by email

 Fire victims can find resources by contacting non-profit, charity organizations.
 They can also find help by contacting local churches the media.
 After a fire, a family will need food and temporary housing.
 They may also be in need of medicines, clothing, and other essential items.
 There are more than a few places that specialize in providing immediate resources for fire victims.

 The American Red Cross is a non profit charitable institution that works to relieve and prevent suffering, including after fires.
 After a fire, an agent evaluates the extent of the damage done to the structure.
 He assesses the situation and provides assistance to the fire victims, including food, clothing, or temporary shelter.
-The Red Cross also refers fire victims to other relief organizations.
+The Red Cross also refers people affected by fires to other relief organizations.

 The Salvation Army is a non governmental agency that specializes in disaster relief in 123 countries.
 Fire victims can receive immediate help from this agency, including food, clothing, and temporary shelter.
 If the family is unable to move back into the home, permanent housing may also be offered.
 The Salvation Army can also help the family financially with utility bills and rental costs.